-- To impart the basic concepts of data structures and algorithms. - To understand concepts about searching and sorting techniques - To understand basic concepts about stacks, queues, lists, trees and graphs. - To enable them to write algorithms for solving problems with the help of fundamental data structures
+- To assess how the choice of data structures and algorithms design methods impacts the performance of programs. - To understand concepts about searching and sorting techniques - To understand basic concepts about stacks, queues, lists, trees and graphs. - To enable them to write algorithms for solving problems with the help of fundamental data structures. - To employ the different data structures to find the solutions for specific problems.